-Parameter Explanation EC 50 The concentration of a chemical that can be expected to cause a defined non- lethal effect in 50% of the tested population.
+Parameter Explanation EC 50 The concentration of a chemical that can be expected to cause a defined non-lethal effect in 50% of the tested population.
 In some cases, other percentages may be displayed (e.g., EC{10} or EC{15}).
 LD 50 Used in toxicology this is the median lethal dose (LD{50} , abbreviation for 'Lethal Dose, 50%'), of a toxic substance and is the dose required to kill half the tested population.
 LD{50} figures are frequently used as a general indicator of a substance's acute toxicity.
 NOEL/NOEC 'No Observed Effect Concentration'/'No Observed Effect Concentration' - greatest level or concentration of a substance, found by observation or experiment, which causes no detectable effect.
 NOEAEC 'No Observed Ecologically Adverse Effect Concentration' - the highest concentration that causes no observed adverse effect on fauna or flora.

-Species Explanation Given below are the first-choice species for ecotoxicological endpoints.
-However, if these are not available data for other species may be given instead.
-This will be indicated in the accompanying notes.
-Where data for several species are available, data for the most sensitive is given.
+Species Explanation available data for other species species for ecotoxicological endpoints.
+However, if these are not may be given instead.
+This will be indicated in the accompanying notes. are available, data for the most sensitive is given.
 Mammals Rat, Mice, Dog (Mainly used for the human health studies) Birds Mallard duck (Anas platyrhynchos) Bobwhite quail (Colinus virginianus) Soil micro-organisms Various Soil macro-organisms Common brandling worm (Eisenia foetida) Non-target plants Various Honeybees European honeybee (Apis mellifera) Bumblebees Bompus spp. (typically Bombus terrestris).
 Mason bees Osmia spp.
 Other pollinators For example: Megachile rotundata, Trigona spinipes Beneficial insects (Ladybirds) Seven-spot ladybird (Coccinella septempunctata) Beneficial insects (Lacewings) Common green lacewing (Chrysoperla carnea) Beneficial insects (Springtails) Folsomia spp. (typically Folsomia candida) Beneficial insects (Parasitic wasps) Aphid parasitoid (Aphidius rhopalosiphi) Beneficial insects (Predatory mites) Predatory mite (Typhlodromus pyri)